 “Fictional Footnotes, Novelistic Mediation, and Romantic Orientalism: Elizabeth Hamilton’s Translation of the Letters of a Hindoo Rajah” European Romantic Review 26.6 (Dec 2015): 773-787 abstract link

 “The Digital Piranesi,” a digital humanities project on the works of eighteenth-century printmaker Giovanni Battista Piranesi.
-Generously funded by a Humanities Collections and Reference Resources grant from the National Endowment for the Humanities Division of Preservation and Access, an ASPIRE II grant from USC’s Office of the Vice President for Research, the Center for Digital Humanities, the Irvin Department of Rare Books and Special Collections, and the Magellan Scholars Program.
+Generously funded by a Humanities Collections and Reference Resources grant from the National Endowment for the Humanities Division of Preservation and Access, an ASPIRE II grant from USC’s Office of the Vice President for Research, the Center for Digital Humanities, the Irvin Department of Rare Books and Special Collections, the Maners-Pappas Endowment, and the Magellan Scholars Program.
+Local media coverage here.

 “Ghostwriting,” a digital humanities project devoted to collecting, cataloging, and sharing evidence of historical readers in library books.
 Funded by a Provost’s grant, 2017-2018.